ryanlin/anki-helper/README.md

 ### Notes

-- experiment with reordering keys in few shot examples to deal with hallucinations
+- experiment with reordering keys in few shot examples to deal with hallucinations (worked out pretty well)